psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

 questions, their docs are a great resource.
 Pay special attention to sections 2.4, 2.5, and 2.6 of the chapter entitled `Condor User Guide`_.

-If short-and-sweet is more your style, Matthew Farrellee has written a short `introduction to submitting jobs to Condor`_.

 .. _official Condor documentation: http://research.cs.wisc.edu/htcondor/manual/v8.4/
 .. _Condor User Guide: http://research.cs.wisc.edu/htcondor/manual/v8.4/2_Users_Manual.html
-.. _introduction to submitting jobs to Condor: https://spinningmatt.wordpress.com/2011/07/04/getting-started-submitting-jobs-to-condor/

 The .submit File
 ================